Contents

 Accommodation expenses

-There are few hotels, lodges, and camps in Tanzania compared with Kenya.
-Full booking during peak season is very common.
+There are fewer hotels, lodges, and camps in Tanzania compared with Kenya.
+Complete booking during peak season is very common.

 The cost of accommodation in Tanzania is a bit higher compared with Kenya